ryssbowh/scss-php-compiler/README.md

     'publicFolder' => '/absolute/path/to/public/folder'
 ]);
 $compiler->compile([
-    'relative/path/to/srcFile1.scss' => 'relative/path/to/cssFile1.css',
+    'relative/or/absolute/path/to/srcFile1.scss' => 'relative/path/to/cssFile1.css',
-    'relative/path/to/srcFile2.scss' => 'relative/path/to/cssFile2.css',
+    'relative/or/absolute/path/to/srcFile2.scss' => 'relative/path/to/cssFile2.css',
-], '/absolute/path/to/src/folder');
+], '/absolute/path/to/src/folder', null);
 ```
-First argument of `compile` is an array index by the relative path (to the source folder) of the scss files, the values are relative paths (to the public folder) of css files.
+First argument of `compile` is an array index by the relative path (to the source folder) of the scss files, the values are relative paths (to the public folder) or absolute paths of css files.
+If you give relative paths, the absolute path will be built using the second argument.

-Second argument is the source folder, where all imports will be resolved from.
+Second argument is the source folder, where all imports will be considered from.

+Third argument is to "fake" the source file (see below)

-The default options for the compiler :
+Default options for the compiler :

 ```
 [